Cervical spine instability and Crohn’s disease

 The vagus nerve has anti-inflammatory properties and stimulation of the vagus nerve can help put Crohn’s disease into remission

-An October 2020 study in the journal Neurogastroenterology and motility (1) lead by researchers at the University of Grenoble Alpes, in Grenoble, France explains that “The vagus nerve has anti-inflammatory properties.”
-In this study the researchers sought to investigate vagus nerve stimulation (VNS) as a new therapeutic strategy targeting Crohn’s disease.
+An October 2020 study in the journal Neurogastroenterology and motility (1) lead by researchers at the University of Grenoble Alpes, in Grenoble, France explains that “The vagus nerve has anti-inflammatory properties,” therefore the researchers investigated vagus nerve stimulation (VNS) as a new anti-inflammatory therapeutic strategy to target Crohn’s disease.

 In this study, nine patients with moderate and active Crohn’s disease underwent vagus nerve stimulation (VNS).
 An electrode wrapped around the left cervical vagus nerve was continuously stimulated over 1 year.